You are listening to the Sean Hannity Radio Show Podcast.

 All these people that attack Sean Hannity, the only difference between me and them is I'm honest.

-I tell you what I think, I tell you what I stand on.
+I tell you what I stand on.

 There's no pretense here.

-Like I love all these media shows out there.
+Like, I love all these media shows out there, you know, making, well, Hannity, he's a Trump supporter.

-Yeah, I am.
+I'm like, yeah, I am.

-So I mean, is that a surprise?
+So, I mean, is that a surprise?

-That was a bus.
+That was a bush.

 You know, things are so different.